 Maine gets plenty of snow, with about 120 inches on average and more than 200 inches annually at Sugarloaf.
 The higher humidity and warmer temperatures in New England mean snow is often wetter and icier than in western states, but Maine’s cold temperatures can keep the snow from getting too slushy.
 The conditions also make it easier for resorts to create additional snow as needed.

-The popular mountain resorts of neighboring states can get more attention than those in Maine, which means Maine skiers benefit from shorter lift lines and lower prices.
-Maine is well-known for its three largest ski resorts: Sugarloaf, Sunday River, and Saddleback.
+The popular mountain resorts of other New England states can get more attention than those in Maine, which means local skiers benefit from shorter lift lines and lower prices.
+Maine is well-known for its three largest ski resorts: Sugarloaf, Sunday River, and Saddleback, which each hold some unique ski towns.

 Top Maine Resorts